 Exchange traded options

-Its trading platform is known for its top quality trading tools and for having some of the lowest fees in Australia when it comes to global share trading.
-In 2019, it won Finder's Best International Share Trading Account award.
+Its trading platform is known for its top-quality trading tools and for having some of the lowest fees in Australia for global share trading.
+It won Finder's Best International Share Trading Account award in 2019.

-If you want real-time market data, you will need to subscribe to data services offered by individual exchanges, something that can be easily done through their online trading platform.
-Within the platform, you'll find an online subscription tool with a list of the available exchanges and news services, alongside each set of fees you must pay in order to access them.
-It's all there in the one place.
+If you want real-time market data, you will need to subscribe to data services offered by individual exchanges, which can be easily done through its online trading platform.
+Within the platform, you'll find an online subscription tool with a list of the available exchanges and news services alongside a set of fees you must pay to access them.

 Market research and analysis

-Opening a Saxo Capital Markets account allows you to access the Stock Screener, which allows you to analyse fundamental data and explore stocks on 36 global exchanges.
-You can also access news, trade views and analysis from Saxo's team of experts via their new and improved market analysis hub, home.saxo.
+Opening a Saxo Invested account allows you to access the Stock Screener, which allows you to analyse fundamental data and explore stocks on more than 50 global exchanges.

 Choice of trading platforms

-SaxoTraderGo is a user-friendly, web-based trading platform ideal for traders of all levels.
+SaxoTraderGO is a user-friendly, web-based trading platform ideal for traders of all levels.